kachichan/vart3447-3d-immersive-environment/links.md

 Everything you'll be asked to type or open, in one place.

+## Moodle

+**Lecture slides and reading PDFs** live on the course Moodle site, filed by week.
+Find the course in your Moodle course list and sign in with your HKBU account.
+Everything else — handouts, rules, links — is here on this site, no login needed.

 ## Every week

 - **Your Are.na channel** — *Spatial Media — Your Name* (you made this